threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 We can see from the first line that this Dockerfile uses the Linux distribution Ubuntu 22.04.

-In the first **RUN** command, we want to update and upgrade the system, but we also want to install openssh and ufw for our Nextcloud uses.
+With the first **RUN** command, we update and upgrade the system, and we also install openssh and ufw for our Nextcloud uses.
 We also install curl so we can use it to install quickly Docker.

-In the second **RUN** command, we install zinit and we give it execution permission with the command **chmod +x**.
+With the second **RUN** command, we install zinit and we give it execution permission with the command `chmod +x`.
 In a nutshell, zinit is a process manager (pid 1) that knows how to launch, monitor and sort dependencies.
 It thus executes targets in the proper order.
 For more information on zinit, check the [zinit repository](https://github.com/threefoldtech/zinit).
 Reading the rest of the case study will also help you to understand how zinit works.

-The the third **RUN** command, we download and give proper permissions to the script **install-docker.sh**.
+With third **RUN** command, we download and give proper permissions to the script `install-docker.sh`.
 On a terminal, the common line to install Docker would be `curl -fsSL https://get.docker.com | sudo sh`.
 To understand really what's going here, we can simply go to the link provided in the line [https://get.docker.com](https://get.docker.com) for more information.

 The fourth **RUN** command runs the `install-docker.sh` script to properly install Docker within the image.

-Once those commands are run, we proceed to copy to our Docker image the necessary folders **scripts** and **zinit**.
-Once this is done, we want to give execution permissions to these folders by running the **RUN** command with **chmod +x**.
+Once those commands are run, we proceed to copy to our Docker image the necessary folders `scripts` and `zinit`.
+Once this is done, we want to give execution permissions to these folders by running the **RUN** command with `chmod +x`.

 Finally, we set an entrypoint in our Dockerfile.
 As per the [Docker documentation](https://docs.docker.com/engine/reference/builder/), an entrypoint "allows you to configure a container that will run as an executable".
-Since we are using **zinit**, we set the entrypoint **/sbin/zinit**.
+Since we are using zinit, we set the entrypoint `/sbin/zinit`.

 ***